Welcome to Summer College!

 If you have a disability and require reasonable accommodations for equal access, you will need to register with SDS after you have been accepted by, and committed to attending, Summer College.
 Review of accommodation requests will begin in late March or early April and continue through the duration of the summer college programs.
 Some accommodations, such as a specific housing assignment, alternative format textbooks/materials, or sign language interpreters, take advance notice to arrange, so please register with SDS as soon as you have been accepted and committed to attending Summer College.

-The Summer College programs are three and six week sessions.
+The Summer College (precollege study) programs are three and six week sessions.
 It is important that you register with SDS and submit appropriate documentation in advance of coming to campus to allow time for SDS to determine eligibility for accommodations and ensure that accommodations are in place at the beginning of the term.
 Examples of accommodations include: testing accommodations, textbooks in alternate formats, and communication access.
 Disability services do not include academic coaching or tutoring.
+Please register with SDS by May 31st to allow appropriate time to make arrangements.

 Dining or Dietary Accommodations for Food Allergies or Intolerances